The Orlicz-Gauss image problem for pseudo-cones and its associated spherical optimal transport: A Variational formula

-where $f_t\in C_\delta(\eta)$ for sufficiently small $t$ (i.e., $t\to0$).
+where $f_t\in\mathcal{C}_\delta(\eta)$ for sufficiently small $t$ (i.e., $t\to0$).

 Using the $\varphi$-perturbations, the variational formulas for convex bodies are first studied by Gardner et al. in \cite{Gardner-General_volumes_in_the_Orlicz_Brunn_Minkowski_theory}.
 Here, we give the corresponding variational formulas for pseudo-cones.
-It is worth noting that our method is much more convenient.
+Notably, our method is significantly more convenient.